ZrozLOL/Zaba/README.md

 ### Imports
   ### window import
-- `import window` — importing something like window, zabgame
+  - `import` — importing something like window, zabgame
   - `:CreateNewForm("My game")` — creating new form (you can set it)
   - `:CreateButton("Click!")` — creating new button
   - `:OnClick [pring "Clicked!"]` — click event